hughjonesd/huxtable/cran-comments.md

 This is an update with a trivial test fix for an updated version of broom, now on CRAN.
+It also fixes sprintf() warnings for R 4.1.0.

-R CMD check generates a warning.
-As explained below, this is a false positive.
-(The same warning was seen for the previous version, and it was accepted by the CRAN team as a false positive.)
+This follows from a failed update.
+Warnings have been fixed.

 ## Test environments

-* local OS X install (R 4.0.2)
+* local OS X install (R 4.0.3)
 * travis-ci (oldrel, devel and release)
 * windows on appveyor (release and stable)
 * rhub for CRAN (Windows, devel)